pascalpp/aboutme-github-labels/presentation.md

 <span class="label pr-greenlight">PR: code reviewed</span>

-If you've been assigned a PR to review and the code looks good, or all your<br>requested/suggested changes have been made, remove the <span class="label pr-blocker" style="position:relative;top:-1px;">PR: needs code review</span><br>label and add this one.
+When you’ve finished reviewing a PR that was assigned to you, remove <span class="label pr-blocker" style="position:relative;top:-1px;">PR: needs code review</span> and add this label.

 <span class="label pr-greenlight">PR: tested</span>

 Used by QA to track PRs that have been tested.
-All todo items in the test procedure should be checked before this is added.
+All TODO items in the test procedure should be checked before this is added.

 <span class="label pr-greenlight">PR: no test needed</span>

-This PR doesn't require testing.
-Well aren't you fancy?
+This PR doesn’t require testing.
+Well aren’t you fancy?

 !